 - Cash-out refinancing creates a new, larger mortgage on your home.
 You’ll use this mortgage to pay off your old one and take out the difference in cash.

-In order to tap into your home’s equity through one of these options, you’ll need to go through a process that’s very similar to obtaining a mortgage.
-Your financial institution will determine the current value of your home, verify your personal financial profile and then coordinate closing if your application is approved.
+To tap into your home’s equity through one of these options, you’ll need to go through a process that’s very similar to obtaining a mortgage.
+Your financial institution will determine the current value of your home, verify your personal profile and then coordinate closing if your application is approved.

-“Lenders will consider multiple factors, including a person’s debt-to-income ratio, loan-to-value ratio, credit score, and annual income,” says Michele Hammond of Chase Private Client Home Lending.
+“Lenders will consider multiple factors, including a person’s debt-to-income ratio, loan-to-value ratio, credit score, and annual income,” says Michele Hammond, senior home lending advisor at Chase Private Client Home Lending.
 “Additionally, to determine the amount of equity in a home, a lender will employ an appraiser to determine the current market value of the home, which is based on its conditions and comparable properties in the area.”

 Why use home equity?

-Tapping your home equity can be a convenient, low-cost way to borrow large sums at favorable interest rates in order to pay for home repairs or debt consolidation.
+Tapping your home equity can be a convenient, low-cost way to borrow large sums at favorable interest rates to pay for home repairs or debt consolidation.

-However, the right type of loan depends on your specific needs and what you’re planning on using the money for.
+However, the right type of loan depends on your needs and what you plan to use the money for.

 “If you’re looking to spend as you go and only pay for what you’ve borrowed, when you’ve borrowed it, a HELOC is probably a better option,” says Sean Murphy, assistant vice president of equity lending at Navy Federal Credit Union.
 “But if you are looking for a fixed monthly payment and a large sum of cash up front, a home equity loan is probably the better option.”